 The COVID-19 pandemic and efforts to control its spread have significantly curtailed the movement of people, goods, and services worldwide, including in the regions in which we sell our products and services and conduct our business operations.
-The financial results for the three and six months ended June 30, 2020 were impacted negatively as many of our customers in multiple regions around the world shut down operations for various periods of time in efforts to curb the spread of the COVID-19 pandemic.
-This resulted in lower product revenues for the three and six months ended June 30, 2020 as compared to the same period of 2019.
-A significant number of our customer sites that had shut down due to COVID-19 have re-opened.
-However, those that have re-opened have not necessarily resumed operating at their prior run rates, which has negatively impacted the sale of our consumables.
-As of June 30, 2020, approximately 20% of the sites remained inactive.
+The financial results for the three and nine months ended September 30, 2020 were impacted negatively as many of our customers in multiple regions around the world shut down operations for various periods of time in efforts to curb the spread of the COVID-19 pandemic.
+This resulted in lower product revenues for the three and nine months ended September 30, 2020 as compared to the same periods of 2019.
+A significant number of our customer sites that had shut down due to COVID-19 have reopened.
+In addition, a significant number of customers have delayed purchases or difficulties obtaining funding for capital expenditures due to the negative impact of the pandemic on their businesses.
 This dynamic continues to negatively impact the recognition of revenue related to the sale of our Sequel and Sequel II instruments.
-The negative impacts of COVID-19 on our customers will likely continue to adversely impact our revenues during the second half of 2020, including the third quarter of 2020.
+The negative impacts of COVID-19 on our customers will likely continue to adversely impact our revenues during the fourth quarter of 2020.
 Due to the uncertain scope and duration of the pandemic, we cannot reasonably estimate the future impact to our operations and financial results.